mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

-<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/22/day-246/">September 22, 2017</a></small></div>
-<p><strong>Mueller requested phone records related to the statement coordinated aboard Air Force One about the Trump Tower meeting organized by Donald Trump Jr.</strong> Mueller also seeks documents related to a May 3 press briefing in which Sean Spicer claimed Trump had full confidence in James Comey.
-(Comey was fired on May 9.) (<a href="http://www.politico.com/story/2017/09/21/robert-mueller-trump-russians-air-force-one-statement-242984">Politico</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/09/21/day-245/">September 21, 2017</a></small></div>
 <p><strong>Writing through an intermediary, Paul Manafort offered to give private briefings to a Russian billionaire during the 2016 campaign</strong>.
 Oleg Deripaska is an aluminum magnate and former business associate of Manafort's with close ties to the Kremlin.
 It is unclear if Deripaska received or acted on the offer. (<a href="https://www.washingtonpost.com/politics/manafort-offered-to-give-russian-billionaire-private-briefings-on-2016-campaign/2017/09/20/399bba1a-9d48-11e7-8ea1-ed975285475e_story.html">Washington Post</a>)</p>